sungcheolkim78/chatbot-medical/README.md

 Detailed performance analysis and methodology can be found in [Open Source Model Performance](docs/opensource_model_performance.md).

-By continously updating the prompts and measuring the metric improvement, we can improve the chatbot system incrementally.
-You can find the details of the continous developement [here](docs/continous_development.md)
+By continuously updating the prompts and measuring the metric improvement, we can improve the chatbot system incrementally.
+You can find the details of the continuous development [here](docs/continous_development.md)

 ### Key Findings: